 An eastern aspect predominates, with the highest elevations (2,520’) in the western section of the forest.
 From there, nearly all of the terrain falls easterly to the access road and the headwaters of the North Branch of the Winooski River, where elevation is 1,220’.
 The terrain can be characterized as moderate to steeply sloping with ledge-runs between benches of moderate to gently-sloping areas.
 The entire western shoreline of the scenic and tranquil Little Elmore Pond comprises the property boundary.
 Its 24 acres of open water, with maximum depth of 15’ and a fisheries population that includes brook trout, provide an appealing recreational amenity.
 The pond is easily accessible from the main truck road.

-A recent maple tap analysis indicates a total maple potential tap count of 60,991 taps, with roughly 64% of the taps from sugar maple with the balance from red maple.
+A maple tap analysis indicates a total maple potential tap count of 60,991 taps, with roughly 64% of the taps from sugar maple and the balance from red maple.
 Trees 10” and greater were considered, providing an average of 36 taps/acre property-wide.

 The conservation easement on the property will be held by the Vermont Land Trust (VLT), one of the most respected conservation organizations in the nation.
 A working forest “partnership” with VLT offers the new owner predictability and cooperation, given the long history and respected reputation this land trust has established.
 An underlying 1994 Federal Legacy conservation easement under jurisdiction of the USFS is also part of the title.